On this page

 at App

 Start from ProductCard at line 18.
-Go to that line — that's where the error fires.
-The parent (ProductList line 34) is where ProductCard received the undefined prop.
+Go to that line, that is where the error fires.
+The parent, ProductList line 34, is where ProductCard received the undefined prop.

 Step 2: Install React DevTools

-React DevTools is a browser extension (Chrome + Firefox) that adds two panels to DevTools:
+React DevTools is a browser extension for Chrome and Firefox that adds two panels to DevTools:

-For props/state bugs: open Components panel → click the component → see current state on the right.
+For props and state bugs, open the Components panel, click the component, and see current state on the right.
 Change state directly to test behavior without modifying code.

-Tip: In the Components panel, right-click a component → "Log this component's data to the console".
-Gets you a full snapshot of props and state as a JS object — easier to inspect complex nested state.
+Tip: In the Components panel, right-click a component and select "Log this component's data to the console".
+This gives you a full snapshot of props and state as a JS object, which is easier to inspect for complex nested state.

 Step 3: Set Up VS Code Debugger for React